Streaming XML with FME Flow

 The OGC Web Feature Service (WFS) is supported by FME Flow and has the ability to return features with spatial geometry like the examples covered in this article.
 For detailed instructions, see How to Create a WFS Service Using FME Flow.

-Alternatively, you may be interested in streaming other data formats, in which case this article may be of interest: Streaming GeoJSON with FME Flow.
+Alternatively, you may be interested in streaming other data formats; in that case, this article may be of interest: Streaming GeoJSON with FME Flow.

 Data Attribution